shopmonkeyus/eds/README.md

 ### Local NATS Configuration

+If you plan on running multiple instances of EDS Server on the same container, you will need to manually set a separate port and health-port for each instance.
+Typically, local NATS runs on port 4223, and the health-check port runs on port 8080.

 You can set the port that your Local NATS can be accessed through via the `--port` flag.

+You can set the heatlh-port to run health-checks on via the `--health-port` flag.

 ## License